 • Pursue lines of questioning to help students identify useful and appropriate ways to articulate their views.

-• If necessary, contact UGA’s Equal Opportunity Office to discuss problematic interactions involving potential harassment or discrimination.
+• Contact UGA’s Equal Opportunity Office to discuss problematic interactions involving potential harassment or discrimination.

 Provide Students Opportunities to use their Voice and Exercise Choice